The Classification of Two-Dimensional Extended Topological Field Theories: The Geometry of the Singularities

 To the left of each diagram in the figure we have depicted a 3-dimensional embedded surface.
 The projection of this surface into the plane of the page is a map to $\R^2$ which is generic and exhibits $S_{[01],0}$-singularities.

-Notice that these singularities are not isolated and that in the coordinates of Proposition \ref{2dFoldsProp} the singular locus is parametrized by a curve, $\gamma$.
+Notice that these singularities are not isolated and that in the coordinates of Proposition~\ref{2dFoldsProp} the singular locus is parametrized by a curve, $\gamma$.
 The graphic of this singularity consists of a smoothly embedded arc in $\R^2$, whose projection to $\R$ is a diffeomorphism.
-In Figure \ref{FoldGraphicsFig} we have depicted this as the wiggly red line.
+In Figure~\ref{FoldGraphicsFig} we have depicted this as the wiggly red line.
 This is how we will typically draw our graphics.
 The fold singularity can be considered as a vertical path of Morse functions for a 1-manifold.

-The four 2D Morse ($S_{[11]}, 0$) Singularities of Proposition \ref{2d2dmorseprop} are depicted in Figure \ref{2DMorseGraphicFig} while the two Cusp ($S_{[01], 1, 0}$) Singularities of Proposition \ref{2dCuspProp} are depicted in Figure \ref{CuspGraphicFig}.
+The four 2D Morse ($S_{[11]}, 0$) Singularities of Proposition~\ref{2d2dmorseprop} are depicted in Figure~\ref{2DMorseGraphicFig} while the two Cusp ($S_{[01], 1, 0}$) Singularities of Proposition~\ref{2dCuspProp} are depicted in Figure~\ref{CuspGraphicFig}.
 Our naming convention should now be clear.
 The fold singularities are so named because the correspond to singularities which occur when one sheet of the surface $\Sigma$ is ``folded'' over another.

-The 2D Morse singularities are similar to the fold singularities, but are distinguished by their projection to $\R$.
+The 2D Morse singularities are similar to the fold singularities, but are distinguished by their projection to $\R$ (which is projection onto the $y$-axis in the depictions in Figures~\ref{2DMorseGraphicFig} and \ref{FoldGraphicsFig}).
 For the folds, the projection to $\R$ has no critical points, while for the 2D Morse, there is a single isolated Morse singularity.
 If we were just concerned with the Morse function given by projecting to $\R$, then we would not be able to distinguish between the two ``saddles''.
 These would both correspond to Morse singularities of index one.
-However we don't just have a map to $\R$, we have a map to $\R^2$, and this additional coordinate allows us to distinguish these singularities.
+However we have more than a map to $\R$, we have a map to $\R^2$, and this additional coordinate allows us to distinguish these singularities.

 The Cusp singularities are equally well known.
 It is a singularity that arises in the study of Morse functions via Cerf theory.
 Our definition of the $S_{[01], 1, 0}$ stratum ensures that around these singularities the projection to $\R$ can be viewed as a time parameter and that the map to $\R^2$ can be viewed as a path of Morse functions on a 1-dimensional manifold.
 This path consists entirely of Morse functions except at the Cusp singularity itself, where a birth/death is occurring.